tokiclover/supervision/README.md

 supported.

 A new init-system is available since 0.12.0_alpha.
-(It's almost only stage-[01] services plus tweakings... *almost* is not all there is to it.)
+(It's almost only stage-[01] services plus tweakings... *almost* is not all there is to it; there are much more bits tweaking and (re-)writing.)

 INSTALLATION
 ------------